Poland Visa – Types, Requirements, Procedure & Fees

 • The itinerary for the flight with exit and entry details with the flight numbers

-Documents Required As Per the Candidate's Category
+Documents Required As Per Category

-In the above section, we discussed the general documents that are compulsory for everyone to carry, irrespective of their category.
+In the above heading, we discussed the general documents that are compulsory for everyone to carry, irrespective of their category.
 But now let’s learn what are the essential documents as per a candidate’s category:

 Employed personnel:

-• Latest bank records (up to 3 months)
+• Latest bank records (up to 6 months)

 • Employment contract